machal/cssmine-content/zmeny-4.md

 ![HW to CSS resolution ratio of selected devices](<images/hw-css-pixely-tabulka.jpg>)

-So what impact will `device-pixel-ratio` have on UI designers?
+So what impact will the `device-pixel-ratio` have on UI designers?
 Let's find out!